Metropolis (1927 film): Restorations

 The original premiere cut of Metropolis has been lost, and for decades the film could be seen only in heavily truncated edits that lacked nearly a quarter of the original length.
-But over the years, various elements of footage have been rediscovered.
 This was the case even though cinematographer Karl Freund followed the usual practice of the time of securing three printable takes of each shot in order to create three camera negatives which could be edited for striking prints.
 Two of these negatives were destroyed when Paramount reedited the film for the US market and the UK market.
 UFA itself cut the third negative for the August 1927 release.
+But over the years, various elements of footage have been rediscovered.

 East German version (1972)

 Between 1968 and 1972, the Staatliches Filmarchiv der DDR, with the help of film archives from around the world, put together a version of Metropolis which restored some scenes and footage, but the effort was hobbled by a lack of a guide, such as an original script, to determine what, exactly, was in the original version.